Suspicious athletes led to coaching great Salazar’s downfall

 U.S. Olympic silver and bronze medalist Galen Rupp is on the list, as is Sifan Hassan, who runs for the Netherlands and won the 10,000 meters at the world championships last weekend.

 Hassan is one of seven Salazar athletes competing in Doha this week.
 Two of them, Americans Clayton Murphy and Donavan Brazier, were set to compete in the 800-meter final Tuesday night.
-The others hail from Ethiopia (Yomif Kejelcha), Germany (Konstanze Klosterhalfen) and the United States (Jessica Hull and Craig Engels).
+The others hail from Ethiopia (Yomif Kejelcha), Germany (Konstanze Klosterhalfen), Australia (Jessica Hull) and the United States (Craig Engels).

 Salazar had vehemently defended himself against these charges in the media over the years, and on Tuesday, he said he would appeal the decision.